 Medical records are a necessary part of evaluating a case to determine if medical malpractice has occurred.
 When a client retains The Brad Hendricks Law Firm, obtaining pertinent records is a part of our investigation.
 Sometimes patients may want to obtain records for other purposes.
 Records may contain information that the provider has not shared with the patient.
 Sometimes medical records contain erroneous information.
 Also, it is helpful to have copies of medical records to share with new medical providers.

 So how do you request your medical records?
 Generally this involves signing a HIPAA compliant medical authorization and specifying the records that are being requested.
-Contact your medical provider and ask to speak with the person over patient medical records (otherwise known as the record custodian).
-The medical record custodian can either mail or email you an authorization, or you can go by the provider’s office and sign the authorization.
+Contact your medical provider and ask to speak with the person who oversees patient medical records (otherwise known as the record custodian).
+The medical record custodian can either mail or e-mail you an authorization, or you can go by the provider’s office and sign the authorization.
 Hospitals will have a medical records department.
 If you appear in person and sign an authorization, do not expect to receive a copy of your records immediately.
 Hospitals frequently contract with independent companies who provide copies of records.
 Rarely do hospitals provide records directly through their medical records department.
-It may take 2-4 weeks to obtain copies of your records.
+It may take two to four weeks to obtain copies of your records.

 The Brad Hendricks Law Firm would be glad to provide advice as to obtaining medical records, what records to request, and to generally discuss whether it would be better to turn the “record gathering” function over to a qualified team of lawyers and support personnel.
 For legal help you can count on, call The Brad Hendricks Law Firm at (501) 221-0444 or toll-free at 866-676-5096.
 You may also provide information by completing the contact form on this page.